datafolklabs/cement/doc/source/dev/application_design.rst

 application layout, and is a great starting point for anyone new to Cement.

-The primary detail about how to layout your code is this:  All CLI/Cement related code should live separate from the "core logic".
-Most likely, you will have some code that is re-usable by other people.
-You do not want to mix this with your Cement code, becuase that will rely on Cement being loaded to function properly.
+The primary detail about how to layout your code is this:  All CLI/Cement related code should live separate from the "core logic" of your application.
+Most likely, you will have some code that is re-usable by other people and you do not want to mix this with your Cement code, becuase that will rely on Cement being loaded to function properly (like it is when called from command line).

 For this reason, we recommend a structure similar to the following: